 First you must enroll in Social Work 2700, “Introduction to Social Work” (or its equivalent if you are a transfer student).
 This course must be completed with a grade of “C” or better prior to the fall semester that you begin the social work major.
 The course can only be repeated twice should you not pass the first time you take it.
-Those of you taking this course at Wright State University’s Dayton and Lake Campuses, Sinclair, Edison and Clark State will have the opportunity for me to come to your class to review the application process and answer any lingering questions (once your instructor accepts my offer to come).
+Those of you taking this course at Wright State University’s Dayton and Lake Campuses, Sinclair, Edison and Clark State will have the opportunity for the BSW Program Director to come to your class to review the application process and answer any lingering questions (once your instructor confirms our visit).
 Otherwise, students can review information from the Classroom Presentation on Applying to the BSW Program at WSU (PPTX).

 Everyone should contact Carole Staruch, Department of Social Work Administrative Coordinator at (937) 775-2751 to set up an appointment (Between Sept.
 1 and Nov.
 15) to meet with Dr. Sarah Twill to determine if your curriculum plans include the prerequisite courses for beginning the Social Work major.
 These courses must be completed no later than the summer preceding the fall semester that you are planning to begin the major.
 Applications for admission to the major are due by Feb.
 1st preceding the fall term you plan to begin the major, however, an extension is granted to the next weekday should Feb.
 1 fall on the weekend.
 The prerequisite courses are listed on the Application to Social Work (PDF).